Matth-Ben/oblats/plugins/webp-converter-for-media/readme.txt

 **4.** Please do the test, which is described in the FAQ in the question "How to check if the plugin works?".
 Please send a screenshot of Devtools with the test results.

 Please remember to include the answers to all questions by adding a thread.
 It is much easier and accelerates the solution of your problem.

+= Configuration for Nginx =

+If you are using a Nginx server that does not support .htaccess rules, additional Nginx server configuration is required for the plugin to work properly.

+Please read [this tutorial](https://url.mattplugins.com/converter-plugin-faq-nginx-configuration-instruction) for more information.

+= Configuration for Nginx Proxy =

+If you are using a Nginx server that supports .htaccess rules, but you still have a server configuration error on the plugin settings page, additional Nginx server configuration is required for the plugin to work properly.

+Please read [this tutorial](https://url.mattplugins.com/converter-plugin-faq-nginx-proxy-configuration-instruction) for more information.

 = Error on plugin settings screen? =